MicahBear/banki/banki.md

 - **Source:**
 - [ ] What are two-way data binding and one-way data flow, and how are they different?
 - **Explanation:**
+  Two-way data: UI fields are bound to model data dynamically.
+When a UI field changes, the model data changes with it and vice-versa.
+Side effects can occur.
+  One-way data: The model is the single source of truth.
+Changes in the UI signal user intent to the model (or “store” in React).
+Only the model has the access to change the app’s state.
+The effect is that data always flows in a single direction.
+It is deterministic meaning no side effects will occur.
 - **Use:**
+  React is a popular framework which uses one-way data flow.
+Angular on the other hand uses two-way data binding.
 - **Example:**
 - **Source:**
 - [ ] What is asynchronous programming, and why is it important in JavaScript?